VsIG-official/Word-Changer/README.md

 ### Description

-This project will help You to randomly change fonts in Your .docx files
+This project will help You to randomly change fonts in Your .docx files.
+Great example of it's usage is to create Your own handwritten fonts, put them in variables, print and don't write all of the text by Your hands

 ## Badges